 #0 Ode to Mike

-Mike remarks that I should make an animation of him as he hands me a guest pass.
+Mike remarks that I should make an animation of him as he hands me gold: a guest pass.
 I accept the challenge, though I doubt he’s seen any of my recent work.
-Mike’s photo does not blend into the melting blobs filmed from the side on top of a mirror.
-My appetite for the blob is wet.
+Mike’s photo does not blend into the melting blobs filmed from the side on top of a mirror, but the mirrored image enchants me.

 #1 Flower Blob